 Once again, my tour guide went above and beyond to make my trip special.
 He saw me attempting to take a time lapse photo of the stars and he went to get something from his truck.
 He came back with a laser pointer to highlight the different planets, constellations and the sweeping trail of the milky way galaxy!

-Getting up close and personal with the wildlife.
+Up close and personal with the wildlife.

 There’s nothing quite like the thrill of waiting and watching a wild animal, then pressing the shutter at just the right moment and capturing a priceless photo.